 Most pure Python packages can be installed directly from PyPI with micropip.install() if they have a pure Python wheel.
-Check if this is the case by going to the pypi.org/project/<package-name> URL and checking if the "Download files" tab contains a file that ends with py3-none-any.whl.
+Check if this is the case by trying micropip.install("package-name").

 If the wheel is not on PyPI, but nevertheless you believe there is nothing preventing it (it is a Python package without C extensions):